 Cut the loaf diagonally into 1-inch thick slices.
 Lay flat across the baking sheet and place back in the oven.
 After 15 minutes, turn the heat off and leave the baking sheet in the oven to continue to allow the biscotti to dry out.
 The biscotti should not be soft in the middle, they should be crisp all the way through.
 Remove from oven and transfer to a wire cooling rack.
-Once cool, dip in chocolate glaze and sprinkle with chopped pistachios, orange zest and rose petals.
-Serve with a hot cup of tea.
+While cooling, make the chocolate glaze below.

 1/2 cup coconut oil

 3/4 cup raw cacao powder